Independence movement in Puerto Rico: Events under Commonwealth status

 In the 1954 United States Capitol shooting incident, four nationalists opened fire on US Representatives during a debate on the floor of the US Congress, wounding five men, one seriously.
 The Nationalists were tried and convicted in federal court and sentenced effectively to life imprisonment.
 In 1978 and 1979, their sentences were commuted by President Jimmy Carter to time served, and they were allowed to return to Puerto Rico.

-In the 1960s, the United States received international criticism for holding onto the world's oldest colony.
+In the 1960s, the United States received international condemnation for holding onto the world's oldest colony.
 By the 1960s, a new phase of the Puerto Rican independence movement began.
 Several organizations began to use "clandestine armed struggle" against the US government.
-Underground "people's armies" such as Movimiento Independentista Revolucionario en Armas (MIRA), Comandos Armados de Liberación (CAL), Fuerzas Armadas de Liberación Nacional (FALN), Organización de Voluntarios por la Revolución Puertorriqueña (OVRP), The Ejército Popular Boricua (EPB), and others began engaging in subversive activities against the US government and military to bring attention to the colonial condition of Puerto Rico.
+Underground "people's armies" such as Movimiento Independentista Revolucionario en Armas (MIRA, in english: Revolutionary Independence Movement in Arms), Comandos Armados de Liberación (CAL, in english: Armed Liberation Commands), Fuerzas Armadas de Liberación Nacional (FALN, in english: Armed Forces of National Liberation), Organización de Voluntarios por la Revolución Puertorriqueña (OVRP, in english: Organization of Volunteers for the Puerto Rican Revolution), The Ejército Popular Boricua (EPB, in english: Boricua Popular Army), and others began engaging in subversive activities against the US government and military to bring attention to the colonial condition of Puerto Rico.
 In 1977, Rubén Berríos Martínez, then the President of the Puerto Rican Independence Party, wrote a long and detailed article in Foreign Affairs that declared that the 'only solution' was independence for Puerto Rico.

+In January 2025, the CIA admitted in a declassified document that it had collected information on Puerto Rican independence groups at the request of Democratic congressmen, the Central Intelligence Agency probed for links to the Cuban government, and Puerto Rican independence movements in the 1950s, 1960s, and 1970s.